Xeros washing machine: Process

 First, laundry is inserted into the compartment of the machine.
 The machine then releases nylon polymer beads and water containing detergent onto the garments.
 The washing cycle begins and the beads begin to absorb stains.
 After the cycle ends, the nylon polymer beads are then separated by a drum in drum separation process that is projected to remove 99.95% of the beads; any remaining beads can either be shaken off or removed with the use of a vacuum wand (included with the purchase of the machine).

 Inventor/Developer

 The washing machine’s system is based on Professor Stephen Burkinshaw’s research.
 Burkinshaw spent his time at the University of Leeds focusing on the structure of nylon polymer beads.
 He discovered that nylon is the best material for absorbing tiny particles, and together with his team of researchers came up with the concept of using nylon beads to remove stains from clothes.

-Professor Stephen Burkinshaw and his team of researchers are currently in partnership with Xeros Ltd. and are planning to commercially produce waterless washing machines by the end of 2011.
+Professor Stephen Burkinshaw and his team of researchers partnered with Xeros Ltd. to commercially produce the waterless washing machines.

 Environmental and Energy Costs

 According to Xeros Ltd., its technology uses 90% less water than the conventional washing machine.
-While a front-loading washer uses about 20-25 gallons of water, the Xeros Washing Machine is estimated to use as little as one gallon of water.
+While a front-loading washer uses about 20–25 gallons of water, the Xeros Washing Machine is estimated to use as little as one gallon of water.

-The machine is also projected to save consumers up to 30% for operating costs in electricity and water.
+The machine was projected to save consumers up to 30% for operating costs in electricity and water.

-Even though this device saves on operating costs, compared with other washing machines, the initial retail price of the machine is still unknown and could outweigh the saved operating cost over the product's lifetime.